isabella232/document-services.en/help/usecases/jobposting.md

 ## Creating Adobe API credentials

-You must [create new credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API (completely free to use) and Adobe PDF Services API (free for six months then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction).
+You must [create credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API (free to use) and Adobe PDF Services API (free for six months then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction).
 When creating credentials for PDF Services API, select the “Create personalized code sample” option.
 Save the ZIP file and extract pdftools-api-credentials.json and private.key to the root directory of your Node.js Express project.

 You also need an API key for the freely available Embed API.
-From [Projects](https://console.adobe.io/projects), go to the project you just created.
+From [Projects](https://console.adobe.io/projects), go to the project you created.
 Then, click **Add to Project** and select **API**.
 Finally, click **PDF Embed API**.

-Specify the domain where you will use Embed API.
+Specify the domain for the PDF Embed API.
 The API key must be public (find it in the code executed by the browser).
 By specifying a domain, you ensure that someone else in a different domain can’t use the API key.

 You cannot use “localhost” as a domain.
 Specify a domain, such as “testing.local”, and edit the hosts file on your computer to redirect that domain to 127.0.0.1, which is your computer.
 Then, instead of testing your application on localhost:3000, you can test it on testing.local:3000.
 When finished, find the API key for PDF Embed API on the project page.

 ## Adding an upload form and handler

-With a working Express application and our API credentials, you also need a form enabling users to upload their documents to the website.
+With a working Express application and API credentials, you also need a form enabling users to upload their documents to the website.
 Edit the index.jade template for this purpose.

 Create an input field for the name of the uploaded job posting and for a document containing more information.